yulkang/fitglm_exhaustive/README.md

 # fitglm_exhaustive (Beta)
-Perform exhaustive (2^n_parameter) comparison of GLM models (or less)
+Performs exhaustive (2^n_parameter) comparison of GLM models (or less)

-Information criteria (AIC, BIC, ..) works; Cross validation mostly works but there seem to be issues in some cases.
+Information criterion (AIC, BIC, ..) works; Cross validation mostly works but there seem to be issues in some cases.